27 Business Email Examples & Templates You Should Try in 2025

 Here’s a template from Yesware showing you how:

-- Give a reason for the email.
+• Give a reason for the email.
 A study by Harvard psychologist Ellen Langer showed that people are far more likely to let you do something (say, cut in a line or respond to an email) when you give them a clear reason.
-The line “the reason I’m asking” gives you a reason for the email.
-Plus, it allows you to plug your product in a way that benefits the prospect.

-- Subject line: a good subject line for this template above is Scoop re: your story on [changing industry dynamic]
+• Subject line: A good subject line for this template above is Scoop re: your story on [changing industry dynamic]

 If you run a business, you should periodically send relevant content to your prospects.